 The Association of Online Publishers (AOP) launches Content & Trends Census 2010

-Publishers see mobile devices and in particular the iPad as pivotal in creating opportunities to develop into world class media businesses, the theme of next month’s AOP Digital Publishing Summit.
-The Census suggests a period of dynamic growth and diversification lies ahead over the next 12 months as digital publishers look to seize opportunities from creative technology developments.
+Publishers see mobile devices and in particular the iPad as central to creating world class media businesses, the theme of next month’s AOP Digital Publishing Summit.
+The Census suggests a period of dynamic growth and diversification lies ahead over the next 12 months as media owners look to seize opportunities from creative technology developments.

 Mobile & Apps

-Half of the AOP members surveyed are currently delivering content, free and monetised, by mobile app.
-Hot on the heels of the Apple tablet launch this year, 1 in 6 publishers are already providing iPad apps.
+Half of the AOP members surveyed are currently delivering content, free and monetised, via mobile apps.
+Hot on the heels of the launch of the iPad this year, 1 in 6 publishers are already providing apps on Apple's tablet device.
 Interestingly, more publishers are looking at developing free apps with elements of paid features than any other type of charging model over the next 12 months.

 This year, 72% of publishers currently have mobile sites within their portfolios, and a further 25% expect to provide mobile sites in the next 12 months.
 Year on year, 65% of publishers expect to increase their mobile content, whilst content delivered via apps will increase for 91% of publishers.

 The growth in apps has been phenomenal: only 12% of publishers had “paid” apps last year, compared to 40% of publishers in 2010; while 37% of publishers had “free” apps last year, compared to 60% of publishers in 2010.